pkoretic/csDefault/README.md

 It started in 30.01.2012 and it's considered **stable**!
 Still, it's daily updated!

-All elements are now created with CSS(3) (still, I like radio and checkboxes more with background images so they are using it - optional css is inclued in csTransPie.css)
+All elements are created with CSS(3) (still, I like radio and checkboxes more with background images so they are using it - optional css is inclued in csTransPie.css)

 <h1>
       Cross-browser